Sponsored by Massage Study Buddy

 The [endocannabinoid] system modulates inflammation and pain, said Talleyrand—and because inflammation may also cause pain, the system affects pain in two ways.

-First, THC directly binds to both CB1 and CB2 receptors, and so directly influences pain, while CBD binds to a TRPV1 receptor.
-That TRPV1 receptor has, in turn, a positive influence on the CB1 and CB2 receptors, which is how CBD indirectly mitigates pain, Talleyrand said.
+First, THC directly binds to both CB1 and CB2 receptors and so directly influences pain, while CBD binds to a TRPV1 receptor.
+Talleyrand said that the TRPV1 receptor has, in turn, a positive influence on the CB1 and CB2 receptors, which is how CBD indirectly mitigates pain.

 Additionally, he said, “TRPV1 is directly related to pain transmission, and thus CBD may influence pain in this direct fashion as well—and that is why CBD is considered the more anti-pain compound of the two cannabinoids.”

-CBD has also recently been shown in animal studies to speed the healing of injured connective tissue, and also has numerous anti-anxiety mechanisms, which can indirectly influence pain and pain behavior, Sulak added.
+CBD has also recently been shown in animal studies to speed the healing of injured connective tissue and also has numerous anti-anxiety mechanisms, which indirectly influence pain and pain behavior, Sulak added.

 3. Would a massage therapist who applies a CBD- or THC-infused product with his or her bare hands get high from doing so?